openshift/enhancements/enhancements/security/security-profiles-operator.md

 ## Proposal

-The Security Profiles Operator should be installed by default in OpenShift via the CVO as any other core component.
-As it is, its main function is to install security policies and ensure that they're attached to the appropriate pods which require them.
+The Security Profiles Operator should be available for installation as an add-on.
+Its main function is to install security policies and ensure that they're attached to the appropriate pods which require them.
+Additionally, the Security Profiles Operator enables recording of SELinux and seccomp profiles, which can be used e.g. in CI runs.

 The installation is managed by a DaemonSet workload (Security Profiles Operator Daemon or SPOD) that listens for security profiles (either `SeccompProfile` or